CozmaRares/code-canvas/README.md

 #### 2.1.1.
 TypeScript

-_TypeScript_, a superset of JavaScript, was chosen as the primary programming language.
+`TypeScript`, a superset of _JavaScript_, was chosen as the primary programming language.
 Its static typing apabilities provide enhanced code quality and improved developer productivity.
 The strong type-checking helps catch errors during development, ensuring a robust and maintainable codebase.

 #### 2.1.2.
 React

-The project leverages _React_, a widely adopted JavaScript library for building user interfaces.
-React's component-based architecture allows for the creation of modular and reusable UI elements, facilitating the development of a dynamic and responsive visual coding environment.
+The project leverages `React`, a widely adopted _JavaScript_ library for building user interfaces. `React`'s component-based architecture allows for the creation of modular and reusable UI elements, facilitating the development of a dynamic and responsive visual coding environment.